macformula/hil/canlink/README.md

 	    )
     }
     ```
-3) Register `Tracer` instance as a handler for the bus manager by calling `Register`, passing in `tracer`.
-The `broadcast` channel receives frames from the socket connection.
+3) Register the `Tracer` instance as a handler for the bus manager by calling `Register`, passing in the `Tracer`.
+Once started, the manager will send frames from the CAN bus through the broadcast channel to every registered handler.
 The `transmit` channel can be used by handlers to transmit frames onto the CAN bus.

     ```go
     func main() {